JZorvan/JavaScript30/README.md

 # JavaScript30

 ## About
-This is my repository for projects I have completed from (https://javascript30.com/ "Wes Bos's JavaScript30 course").
+This is my repository for projects I have completed from Wes Bos's [JavaScript30 course](https://javascript30.com/).